tony-josi/covid19_spread_simulator/readme.md

     * covid deaths
-        * loop through covid infected & alive f* unction of low immunity, whether hospitalised or not, days of infections (> 28 days) and randomness
+        * loop through covid infected & alive
+            * function of low immunity, whether hospitalised or not, days of infections (> 28 days) and randomness
                 * mark is_alive false
                 * if death was from hospital
                     * decrease from cur_filled_hosp_capacity